 6. Match donation requests with specific actions

-Direct mail for non-profits provides immediate value as a means of remaining in contact with both past and prospective donors.
-With nearly a half century of direct marketing expertise, Ballantine is the organization nonprofits want to trust to ensure that their next mailing is a success.
+Direct marketing for nonprofits provides immediate value as a means of remaining in contact with both past and prospective donors.
+With nearly a half-century of direct marketing expertise, Ballantine is the organization nonprofits want to trust to ensure that their next mailing is a success.
+We employ the best practices and provide unique marketing ideas for every nonprofit we work with.
 Contact us today to get started.